Your London New Year’s Eve Agenda | NYE 2017-2018

 The Prohibition Party

-If you were at all concerned that your NYE might be a tad on the bauched side, allow us to introduce The Prohibition Party – replete with flappers, silent cinema, and teacup cocktails.
+If you were at all concerned that your NYE might be a tad on the bauched side, allow us to introduce The Prohibition Party – the quintessential London New Year’s Eve bash, replete with flappers, silent cinema, and teacup cocktails.
 You’ll get to shake your tail feathers to live bands and gramophone DJs, rub shoulders with gangsters, and even try your luck at the gambling tables.

 That’s when you’ll know a really good night’s on the cards.